Check if you’re eligible

 If your application is successful, we’ll invite you to attend an online assessment centre.

-This half-day session has been designed to reflect the reality of the probation officer role.
-It will test to see if you have the abilities, behaviours and strengths we’re looking for.
+This half-day assessment centre has been designed to reflect the reality of the trainee probation officer role.
+It will assess you to see if you have the abilities, behaviours and strengths we’re looking for.

 The assessment will involve: